U.S. amphibious group patrols Arabian Sea as Iran tensions simmer

-ABOARD USS BOXER, Arabian Sea (Reuters) - At a thumbs-up sign from a sailor, a U.S. Harrier fighter jet takes off from the amphibious assault ship USS Boxer in the Arabian Sea as an oil tanker passes, a nautical mile away.
+ABOARD USS BOXER, Arabian Sea, July 18 (Reuters) - At a thumbs-up sign from a sailor, a U.S. Harrier fighter jet takes off from the amphibious assault ship USS Boxer in the Arabian Sea as an oil tanker passes, a nautical mile away.

 The patrol is “standard” but the situation - growing tension between the United States and Iran - is not.